 This is a review of the Team Group T-Force Delta RGB Ram – DDR4 16GB (2x8GB) 3000MHz (PC4-24000) CL16 Desktop Memory Module ram (Black).
 Part # TF3D416G3000HC16CDC01

 Disclaimer: This post is for entertainment purposes only.
 I am not responsible if you damage your equipment or injure yourself.
-Also this site uses affiliate links.
-This means I may make a small amount of money at no cost to you if you buy something after clicking a link on this site.

 I purchased this Ram to go in a Gigabyte AX370-GAMING motherboard which is being paired with a Ryzen 5 1600.My plans is use 4 x 8GB for a total of 32GB ram.
 But first I thought I would buy just a single 16GB kit to verify it functioned fine in the MB.

 Not much in the packaging besides the RAM, a nice little sticker.
 But really all I wanted is the ram.
 I really liked the look of the RAM right off the bat and thought these pictures don’t really do it justice.

 While it did not look like the stock Ryzen heatsink would interfere with the RAM, I did turn it so the AMD tab was in the opposite direction.
 This was because I was leaving the RAM slot closest to the CPU empty for now and did not want it in the way when I add my second pair of sticks.
 But I think the RAM would have fit under it.